Myanmar: Karen rebels seize army base near Thai border | DW | 27.04.2021

 The Karen National Liberation Army, the armed wing of the Karen National Union, has been battling Myanmar's government since 1949.
 Nationalists from Myanmar's Karen ethnic minority ultimately seek their own independent state, with rebels also calling for a federal system of government.

-The miltary has been launching air strikes in Myanmar's southeastern Kayin state since March, with ethnic Karen people fleeing to Thailand in response to the aerial assaull.
+The miltary has been launching air strikes in Myanmar's southeastern Kayin state since March, with ethnic Karen people fleeing to Thailand in response to the aerial assault.

 Myanmar has been under military control since a coup on February 1 ousted members of the ruling National League for Democracy Party, with State Councellor Aung San Suu Kyi and other leaders placed under arrest.
 Myanmar's de facto leader is now Senior General Min Aung Hlaing.